 I sit on the Executive Board for the Sustainable Consumption Research and Action initiative (SCORAI) Europe, the board of the Consumption and Society Research group of the European Sociological Association and I am editorial board member for the newly launched journal Consumption and Society (Bristol University Press).
 I am also a board member of An Mheitheal Rothar, a community-driven circular economy initiative in Galway.

-My specific interests lie in exploring, analysing and deconstructing the social, environmental, political, cultural and experiential dimensions of development as they play out in diverse urbanising contexts.
+As a critical human geography-sociologist, my research interests lie in exploring, analysing and deconstructing the social, environmental, political, cultural and experiential dimensions of development as they play out in diverse urbanising contexts.

 Specifically, I focus on everyday life as a lens through which to study broader social-environmental change process, and as a site where intervention and change play out.